onap/demo/README.md

 __Closedloop for vLoadBalancer/vDNS:__

-Through the OpenECOMP Portal’s Policy Portal, we can find the configuration and operation policies that is currently enabled for the vLoadBalancer/vDNS application.
+Through the Policy Portal (accessible via the ONAP Portal), we can find the configuration and operation policies that are currently enabled for the vLoadBalancer/vDNS application.
 + The configuration policy sets the thresholds for generating an onset event from DCAE to the Policy engine.
-Currently the threshold is set to above 200 packets per 10 seconds.
+Currently the threshold is set to 200 packets, while the measurement interval is set to 10 seconds.
-+ Once the threshold is crossed, the Policy engine executes the operational policy to query A&AI and send a request to MSO for spinning up a new DNS instance.
++ Once the threshold is crossed (e.g. the number of received packets is above 200 packets per 10 seconds), the Policy engine executes the operational policy to query A&AI and send a request to MSO for spinning up a new DNS instance.
-+ A new DNS instance will be spun up after the threshold is crossed.
-It can take a few minutes for this to happen.
++ A new DNS instance will be then spun up.

 __Generate DNS queries:__